usdot-jpo-ode/jpo-cvmanager/README.md

 docker compose up -d
 ```

-To run only the critical cvmanager components (no conflictmonitor/conflictvisualizer), use this command:
+To run only the critical cvmanager components (no intersection services), use this command:

 ```sh
 docker compose up -d cvmanager_api cvmanager_webapp cvmanager_postgres cvmanager_keycloak